Queer history: Pre-colonial LGBTQ+ cultures

 Two-spirit is a modern, umbrella term for them; however, they have their unique individual names in their native communities such as “a’yai-kik-ahsi” in Niitsitapi group and “batée” of the Crow Nation.

 These individuals hold significant roles in their tribe’s social class.

 Found majorly among the Langi, Teso and Karamanjo tribes, mudoko dako loosely translates to ‘other gender’.

 They are assigned male sex at birth but express femininity and are treated as females.
 They can even marry other men without sanction.

 In the Basotho tribe in Lesotho, women can have long term relationships with other women.
 Sometimes these women have male spouse who are fully aware of the relationship.

 A celebration is held in the community to mark the start of this motsoalle relationship.

 Greek drawings from the 5th century all have a common image: same sex couple romancing each other.
 Greek author Aeschylus also talked about the relationship between Achilles and Patroclus – two comrades in the war against the Trojans.

-However, the Greek term for men who preferred being sexually penetrated by other men is the offensive word kinaidos.
+However, the Greek term for men who prefer male sexual penetration is the offensive word kinaidos.
 They faced stigma especially from comedy writers who told stories about them wearing a bra, a wig and a gown, and called them euryprôktoi, “wide arses”.

 The well-know book Kamasutra which serves as a guideline for how to be a gentle man and enjoy relationships also talks about lesbian relationships.